Common flexor sheath of hand

 It contains tendons of the flexor digitorum superficialis and the flexor digitorum profundus, but not the flexor pollicis longus.

 The sheath which surrounds the flexor digitorum extends downward about halfway along the metacarpal bones, where it ends in blind diverticula around the tendons to the index, middle, and ring fingers.
-It is prolonged on the tendons to the little finger and usually communicates with the mucous sheath of these tendons.
+It is prolonged on the tendons to the little finger and usually communicates with the synovial sheath of these tendons.